Let’s skip the introductions and get straight down to the Time Management Tips to Quickly Increase Your Productivity.

 Doing a lot of web research can be made a little easier with this shortcut.
 Instead of moving the mouse up to the search bar to search each time, just use Ctrl and L to take you straight to the search bar (Mac users need to use cmd, instead of Ctrl).

-Great Apps Section for Time Management Tips
+Apps section: 28 to 33 of Time Management Tips

 #28.
 You cannot find where you parked your car